fabiosobottka/mars-probe-control/README.md

-# mars-probe-control
+# mars-rover-control
-Project for the control of probes on Mars
+Project to control rover robots on Mars

 ## Requirements to run the application from java command line